RealityCapture

+RealityCapture was a photogrammetry software developed by Slovak company Capturing Reality and later by Epic Games, used to create 3D models from unordered photographs (terrestrial or aerial) or laser scans.
+In June 2025, Epic Games rebranded the desktop application as RealityScan 2.0, consolidating it with the company's existing RealityScan mobile app under a single brand name.

-RealityCapture (RC) is a photogrammetry software for creating 3D models out of unordered photographs (terrestrial and/or aerial) or laser scans without seams.
-The most common fields of its current use are cultural heritage (art, archaeology, and architecture), full body scanning, gaming, surveying, mapping, visual effects (VFX) and virtual reality (VR) in general.
+The software is used in cultural heritage (art, archaeology, and architecture), full body scanning, gaming, surveying, mapping, visual effects (VFX), and virtual reality (VR).

-It features include image registration (alignment), automatic calibration, calculating a polygon mesh, colouring, texturing, parallel projections, georeferencing, DSM, coordinate system conversion, simplification, scaling, filtration, smoothing, measurement, inspection, and various exports and imports.
-The program can be run under the command line.
-There is also a software developer kit available.
+Its features include image registration (alignment), automatic calibration, polygon mesh calculation, coloring, texturing, parallel projections, georeferencing, Digital Surface Model (DSM) generation, coordinate system conversion, simplification, scaling, filtering, smoothing, measurement, inspection, and various import and export options.
+The program can be run from the command line, and a software development kit is available.

-RealityCapture is able to mix camera images and laser scans.
-It is designed to make low demands on hardware.
-It works linearly, which means if its inputs are doubled, the processing time will be doubled as well.
-The software is currently available only in English language.
+RealityCapture is able to combine camera images and laser scans.
+It is designed to make low demands on hardware, and works linearly, so doubling the inputs roughly doubles the processing time.
+The software is available only in English.

 Technical requirements

-RealityCapture runs on 64-bit machines with at least 8GB of RAM, 64bit Microsoft Windows 7 / 8 / 8.1 / 10, using a graphics card with an Nvidia CUDA 2.0+ GPU and at least 1 GB of RAM.
-Users can run the application and register images without the Nvidia card but will not be able to create a textured mesh.
-Users must install the Media Feature Pack for Windows, and on Windows Server users must install Media Foundation features.
+RealityCapture/RealityScan runs on 64-bit machines with at least 8 GB of RAM, running 64-bit Microsoft Windows 8, 8.1, 10, or 11, or Windows Server 2008 or later, with an Nvidia CUDA 3.0-capable GPU with at least 1 GB of VRAM.
+Users can register images without an Nvidia GPU but cannot generate textured meshes without one.
+Users must install the Media Feature Pack for Windows, and on Windows Server, the Media Foundation features.

-Each RC software license is limited to 32 CPU cores and 3 GPU cards.
-For higher configurations, more licenses must be purchased equivalently.

-A computer with 4 CPU cores, 16 GB RAM and 386 CUDA cores is recommended.

-Meshing, coloring and texturing are completely out-of-core in RC, which is intended to avoid RAM performance loss during these processes.
+Meshing, coloring, and texturing are performed out-of-core to avoid RAM performance loss during these processes.

 History

 The public beta version of RealityCapture was released by Slovak company Capturing Reality (founded in 2013), based in Bratislava, on 2 February 2016.
-However, there had also been a closed beta running for almost a year.
+A closed beta had been running for almost a year prior.

-Staff of Capturing Reality have published in several computer vision and graphics journals and conference papers, and have had hundreds of citations.

-Capturing Reality was acquired by Epic Games in March 2021; Epic plans to integrate RealityCapture into the Unreal Engine with the acquisition.
-The acquisition does not affect Capturing Reality's existing business and allowed them to reduce their pricing model for RealityCapture.
+Capturing Reality was acquired by Epic Games in March 2021, with Epic planning to integrate RealityCapture into the Unreal Engine.

-In late April 2024, Epic Games adjusted pricing allowing for developers making less than $1 million in gross revenue to use it for free, including students.
+In April 2024, Epic Games revised the pricing model, making the software free for individuals, educators, students, and companies with annual gross revenue under US$1 million.

+Epic Games released RealityCapture 1.5 in November 2024, adding improved texturing performance, optional disabling of watertight meshing, relative file paths, and expanded command-line automation.

+In June 2025, Epic Games rebranded the desktop application from RealityCapture to RealityScan, unifying it with the existing RealityScan mobile app released in 2022.
+RealityScan 2.0 introduced AI-assisted masking, alignment improvements, visual quality inspection tools, and support for airborne LiDAR scans.
+RealityScan 2.1, released in November 2025, added support for SLAM (Simultaneous Localization and Mapping) scanner data and improvements to UV unwrapping and render cameras.